 But I don’t think there is any good reason to keep customers in the dark about important facts.
 How is someone suppose to take one of the most important financial decisions of their life without any information?

-So if you are looking at an IVA, I suggest you first talk to a free sector debt advisor such as National Debtline or your local Citizens Advice.
-If they think an IVA is a good option for you, contact one of the TIP panel members.
+So if you are looking at an IVA, I suggest you first talk to a free sector debt advisor such as National Debtline or your local Citizens Advice and first of all get some advice that an IVA is suitable for you.